seapagan/poectrl/README.md

 At this time, the project is barely in it's planning stage but I do have a firm idea where it's going and how to structure it.
 As such, other contributions are not looked for at this time.
-Hopefully, within a few days this project will be in a much more advance stage and that will change 😃.
+Hopefully, within a few days this project will be at a much more advanced stage and that will change 😃.